skogseth/libtest2/DESIGN.md

 - Always report discovery
   - Allows callers to provide a progress indicator
   - Replaces the need for harnesses to provide statistics
+- Each event carries an `elapsed_s` as an offset from process start
+  - Makes units explicit
+  - Can track duration of any operation

 ### Prior Art